duduboi/github-onboarding-workshop/classes/session-00-2026-06-27-pre-bootcamp-onboarding/pre-bootcamp-onboarding-dare-ademola.md

 ## Key Concepts I Learned

-Creating and using GitHub
+Creating and using GitHub : Account registration, repository creation,Collaboration and  forking, and editing files.

 ## Lab / Hands-On Work

-Logged into my GitHub.
+Log in to GitHub.

-Create a repository on my account that will capture my learning journey for SC 500
+Create a repository to capture my SC-500 learning journey.

-Fork the Microsoft naija security group repository.
+Fork the Microsoft Naija Security Group mentee repository.

 ### What I did

 &#x20;

+Logged in to my GitHub account.

-Create a repository on my GitHub account that has been opened and unused.
+Created a new repository on my account to document my SC-500 learning journey.

-I was able to fork the Microsoft mentee repository which was ned to me.
+Forked the Microsoft mentee repository assigned to me.

-Edit my notes and uploaded my assignment.
+Edited my notes and uploaded my assignment.

 ### What happened / Result

-I was able to connect and upload on the class repository.
+Successfully connected to and uploaded files to the class repository.

+Forked the repo and cloned a local version to my GitHub account.

-Download the assignment edit my notes.
+Downloaded the assignment and updated my notes.

 ### Challenges I faced

-Navigating the forking of repository and renaming GitHub.
+Navigating the repository forking process.

+Renaming repositories on GitHub.